Head's up, there might be affiliate links ahead!

 - 1 shallot finely chopped

-- 8 ounces of organic tofu – silk or firm
+- 8 ounces of organic tofu – silk is best

 - 1 teaspoon of Herb de Provence or any seasoning of your choice